hyunnnchoi/ELIS/README.md

 ## Citation

-This project is an implementation of the ELIS (Efficient LLM Iterative Scheduling) system described in the following paper:
+This project is a reimplementation of the ELIS (Efficient LLM Iterative Scheduling) system described in the following paper:

 ```bibtex
 @misc{choi2025elisefficientllmiterative,